ipld/ipld/specs/codecs/dag-pb/spec.md

+---
+title: "DAG-PB Specification"
+navTitle: "Spec"
+---

 # DAG-PB Spec

 **Status: Descriptive - Final**

 DAG-PB is an IPLD codec that uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) to describe a binary format that can encode a byte array and an associated list of links.
 It is the primary means of encoding structured file data for [IPFS](https://ipfs.io/), serving as the encoded data carrier for [UnixFS](https://docs.ipfs.io/concepts/file-systems/#unix-file-system-unixfs).

-DAG-PB does not support the full [IPLD Data Model](../../data-model-layer/data-model.md).
+DAG-PB does not support the full [IPLD Data Model](/docs/data-model/).

 ## Implementations